A photo of the skyline of Seattle, Washington at night.

 Please submit according to your plans for attendance (Seattle, Vancouver, Virtual).
 While we will endeavour to offer as many sessions as possible in Hybrid format (integrating Seattle, Vancouver & Virtual), we are not able to predict this in advance.
 You must be prepared to be physically present in Seattle for a session located there, Vancouver for a session located there.
 There are obviously no such limitations for Virtual sessions beyond having the internet capacity to connect remotely.
 If you are unsure about attending in person, for example, submit to a Virtual session.

-We invite you to submit an abstract to one of the sessions listed here.
-Sessions are listed according to location (Seattle, Vancouver, Virtual).
+Proposed sessions are listed according to location (Seattle, Vancouver, Virtual).
 Abstracts may also be submitted to an open session (Virtual) or placed there by the conference organizers.
 Should your paper not find a home in the session you submit for, we will work very hard to find a place for it.

 All abstract proposals must include the title of the session; author name(s), institutional affiliation, email address(es); a title (10 words maximum); a brief abstract (150 words maximum) that describes the proposed paper and the location of your planned attendance.
 The expectation is that you will have completed a paper by the time you present at NASSS.